Robyn011/Javascript/README.md

 - It is a structured representation of an HTML document.
 - Represents the page so that programs can change the document structure, style and content.
-- JavaScript could be used to manipulate the DOM, which enables developers to dynamically update the content and appearance od web pages.
+- JavaScript could be used to manipulate the DOM, which enables developers to dynamically update the content and appearance of web pages.

 ##### Selecting DOM Elements: